zonxa/seal/UsingSeal.md

 });
 ```

-Note that the encryption does **not** hide the message size.
-In case the message size is sensitive, one should append zeros to the message until the length does not reveal sensitive information.
+Note that the encryption does **not** conceal the size of the message.
+If message size is considered sensitive, pad the message with zeros until its length no longer reveals meaningful information.

 > [!NOTE]
-> One may use Seal to encrypt an ephemeral symmetric key that is used to encrypt the actual data.
-This can be useful for example for storing the encrypted content as an immutable data on Walrus, while storing the encrypted ephemeral key on Sui, allowing it to be changed over time (e.g., to use different key servers).
+> You may use Seal to encrypt an ephemeral symmetric key, which is then used to encrypt the actual data.
+This approach is useful when storing encrypted content as immutable data on Walrus while keeping the encrypted ephemeral key on Sui.
+By storing the key separately, you can rotate it over time, for example, to switch to a different set of key servers, without modifying the underlying content.

-Decryption is a more involved process.
+Decryption involves a few additional steps:
-First, the app should create a `SessionKey` object for accessing the keys of a specific package.
+- The app must create a `SessionKey` object to access the decryption keys for a specific package.
-The user should confirm providing time-limited access to the keys by signing the request in the wallet.
+- The user must approve the request by signing it in their wallet.
+This grants time-limited access to the associated keys.
-The resulting signature should be stored by the session key to complete its initialization.
+- The app stores the resulting signature in the `SessionKey` to complete its initialization.

-An initialized session key can be used for retrieving multiple decryption keys for the specific package without additional user confirmations.
+Once initialized, the session key can be used to retrieve multiple decryption keys for the specified package without requiring further user confirmation.

 ```typescript
 const sessionKey = new SessionKey({
     address: suiAddress,